Questions about the pandemic

 While there was a very short span of a few weeks, between the middle of March and the middle of April, when Trump seemed to take the virus seriously at the White House press briefings, this would be short lived as he became more and more impatient with the economic impact of the pandemic and its effects on his chances of winning the November presidential election.

 What is even more disturbing is that Trump knew early on just how contagious and deadly the coronavirus is.
-If you compare and contrast what Trump said at his February 28th rally (click here to listen) in South Carolina to what he told Bob Woodward privately on February 7th (click here to listen), just 21 days prior, you will discover blatant contradictions.
+If you compare and contrast what Trump said at his February 28th rally in South Carolina to what he told Bob Woodward privately on February 7th, just 21 days prior, you will discover blatant contradictions.
 In fact, even when comparing his public statements between February 7th and April 3rd, contradiction became a hallmark of Trump’s Covid response.
 To a fault.

 The Bob Woodward interviews

 By the time the private audio recordings of Trump’s interviews with Bob Woodward were shared September of 2020, the damage of downplaying (and grossly misleading others about) the pandemic had already been done.
 Most of Trump’s loyal supporters (including those I knew) didn’t take the Woodward tapes seriously or flippantly claimed they were “fake news.”
-This sentiment was felt nationwide, especially (and unfortunately) in conservative talk radio and news.
+This total disregard and push back toward the Woodward tapes was a consistent talking point by Republican congressmen, senators and conservative talk radio and news.

-The inconvenient admission of facts that former President Trump shared privately with Bob Woodward were as follows:
+The inconvenient admission of facts that former President Trump shared privately with Bob Woodward are as follows:

 2. He acknowledged the coronavirus is more deadlier than the flu when he said, It’s also more deadlier than your, you know, even your strenuous flus.
 You know people don’t realize, we lose 25,000, 30,000 people a year here.
 Who would ever think that, right?
 I mean, it’s pretty amazing.
 And then I say, well, is that the same thing?
 This is more deadly.
 This is 5 per–you know, this is 5 percent versus one percent and less than one percent, you know.
-So this is deadly stuff (yes, he said this word for word–listen to the recordings): February 7, 2020 interview.
+So this is deadly stuff (February 7, 2020 interview).

 The Woodward tapes were a stark reminder that what President Trump regularly stated publicly in February and March in interviews, at rallies, and on Twitter was the exact opposite of what he said to Woodward privately.